Gomez: U.S. church offers 'heartfelt prayers' for Pope Francis' recovery

 “It is with gratitude that we received the news of the success of the Holy Father’s surgery this past weekend,” the archbishop said in a July 9 statement.
 “Even as he is recuperating in the hospital, our Holy Father, in his role as our shepherd has selflessly expressed his closeness to those who are sick and in most need of care.”

-The Vatican press office said July 9 Pope Francis has resumed working and celebrated Mass for his caregivers in the small chapel that is part of the suite of rooms reserved for the popes at Rome’s Gemelli hospital.
-“He walked in the corridor and resumed his work, alternating it with moments of reading texts.”
+The Vatican press office said July 9 Pope Francis had resumed working and celebrated Mass for his caregivers in the small chapel that is part of the suite of rooms reserved for the popes at Rome’s Gemelli hospital.
+On July 11, Pope Francis led the midday recitation of the Angelus prayer July 11 from his room on the 10th floor of Gemelli hospital.

-The pope was hospitalized July 4 for planned colon surgery, which took place that evening.
+The pope was hospitalized July 4 for planned colon surgery, which took place that evening, and initially he was expected to stay in the hospital for seven days.

+On July 12 the Vatican press office said Pope Francis “will remain hospitalized for a few more days in order to optimize his medical and rehabilitation therapy.”

 “In solidarity with the universal church, we offer our prayers for all who are ill and in need of God’s healing touch, and for those who work tirelessly in health care to bring comfort and medical care to the afflicted,” Gomez said in his statement.
 “Mary, Mother of Healing and Hope, intercede for us!”